Converting SPFx Web Part from JavaScript to React

 In this example, we don’t want the web part to retrieve the GitHub user’s profile until we’re done entering the name.

 We can do this by adding an Apply button to the property pane.
-To do so, open the Web Part’s code at src\webparts\gitHubBadge\GitHubBadgeWebPart.ts
+To do so, open the Web Part’s code at src\webparts\gitHubBadge\GitHubBadgeWebPart.ts and add the following code just above the getPropertyPaneConfiguration() function:

 protected get disableReactivePropertyChanges(): boolean {